privacyguides/privacyguides.org/docs/email.en.md

     Proton Mail also supports the discovery of public keys via HTTP from their [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD).
 This allows people who don't use Proton Mail to find the OpenPGP keys of Proton Mail accounts easily, for cross-provider E2EE.

+??? warning "Digital Legacy"

+    Proton Mail doesn't offer a digital legacy feature.

+??? info "Account Termination"

+    If you have a paid account and your [bill is unpaid](https://proton.me/support/delinquency) after 14 days, you won't be able to access your data.
+After 30 days, your account will become delinguent and won't receive incoming mail.
+You will continue to be billed during this period.

 ??? info "Additional Functionality"

     Proton Mail offers an "Unlimited" account for €9.99/Month, which also enables access to Proton VPN in addition to providing multiple accounts, domains, aliases, and 500GB of storage.